Why Seal Your Floor?

 As these products are used under conditions that are beyond our control, the seller will not be responsible for the results obtained.
 Liability is restricted to the replacement of any material proved faulty and the manufacturer is not responsible for loss or damage arising from incorrect usage.
 Determining the suitability of the product for any intended use shall be the sole responsibility of the user.

-The Material Safety Data Sheets (MSDS) and Product Information Sheets (PIS) will appear in PDF format.
-If you do not have 'Adobe Acrobat Reader' installed in your system, click on the 'Get Acrobat Reader' button and run the installer program.
+The Safety Data Sheets (SDS) and Product Information Sheets (PIS) will appear in PDF format.